Self-expansion model: Measurement of inclusion of the ingroup in the self

 Tropp and Wright created an instrument to measure the extent that an individual includes the ingroup in the self.
-The Inclusion of the Ingroup in the Self Scale (ISS Scale) was based on the Inclusion of the Other in the Self Scale.
+The Inclusion of the Ingroup in the Self Scale (IIS Scale) was based on the Inclusion of the Other in the Self Scale.
 Similar to the original scale, seven pairs of circles vary on the degree of overlap between the self and the particular ingroup.
 The scale has been well validated and the degree of inclusion of the ingroup in the self is said to capture the sense of ingroup identification.

 Inter-group relations

 An abundance of research focuses on the negative interactions between different groups (e.g. negative attitudes, intolerance, discrimination).
 However, there is sparse evidence to explain the positive aspects of intergroup relations such as reduction of prejudice.
 The contact hypothesis (by Gordon Allport) is one area of psychology that focuses on positive aspects of intergroup relations.
 The hypothesis suggests that when there is cooperation, equal status, common goals and authority support then contact between members of different groups can result in reduced negative attitudes.
 In addition, positive emotions between intergroup members was said to be of utmost importance as it would lead to positive attitudes which, in turn, would generalize to the entire out group.
 An out group is set of individuals with which the individuals does not identify.
 It was unclear how this attitude generalization actually happened.
 Recently, the process of including the out group in the self was used as an explanatory mechanism for this generalization.

 Including the out group in the self is based on the similar self-expansion notion of including the other or ingroup in the self.
 As a person becomes a friend with an out group member, the aspects of the out group is included in the self when that group is made salient.
 Essentially, representation of the out group and its identity is shared with our representation of the self.
 Including the out group in the self can vary; a person may actually become a member of an out group.
 However, in certain circumstances this is virtually impossible and we simply psychologically identify with the group even though we are aware that we are not part of it.
 Upon inclusion of the out group in the self, we now give that group several benefits.
 These benefits include taking pride in the group, sharing resources, and positive biases in causal explanations of the group.
 These benefits all increase the likelihood for reduced out group prejudice, hence its use as a mechanism for the contact hypothesis.